Appearance

 Set up notifications

-- Go to Integrations → Add Integration
+- Go to Integrations → New Integration

 - Configure your preferred channel (Slack, Email, etc.)